 Stories of child endangerment that result in criminal charges often make the news and provoke outrage.
 As the most vulnerable segment of the population, it is understandable that people react with anger simply reading the words “child endangerment”.
-Rightly so in many cases when children are truly put at risk of serious harm, but it is also quite common for incidents to be fairly minor, and police and child welfare to (DCF) to jump into cases that might not warrant a reaction from the authorities, especially on a criminal level.Criminal Charge in Massachusetts?
+Rightly so in many cases when children are truly put at risk of serious harm.
+But it is also quite common for incidents to be fairly minor, and police and child welfare (DCF) to jump into cases that might not warrant a reaction from the authorities, especially on a criminal level.Criminal Charge in Massachusetts?
 Call Attorney Russell Matson at (781) 817-6332.

 When you are accused of hurting a child, standing by while a child is hurt, or simply ignoring a risk for a child to be hurt you will not only face embarrassment and difficult questions but serious criminal charges.
 And you are at risk of losing custody of your child in serious cases.

 Under Chapter 265-13L of the Massachusetts general statutes, you could face up to 2.5 years in prison for child endangerment.
 The laws define this crime as “wantonly or recklessly engaging in conduct that creates a substantial risk of serious bodily injury or sexual abuse to a child” or failing to take reasonable steps to stop such risk when it is present.

 In other words, if you see a child being put in a situation that could seriously hurt them or result in sexual abuse and you do nothing to prevent it, you can be charged.

 Examples of child endangerment that make the news include: